Los 40 Music Awards

-LOS40 Music Awards, formerly known as Premios 40 Principales, is an award show by the musical radio station LOS40.
+Los40 Music Awards, formerly known as Premios 40 Principales, is an award show by the musical radio station Los 40.
 It was created in 2006 to celebrate the fortieth anniversary of the founding of the worldwide station.

 History

-LOS40 is the most important music station in Spain, with 2,925,000 listeners in 2018, and the second-largest share of the country's radio audience just behind Cadena SER, under the PRISA group.
+Los40 is the most important music station in Spain, with 2,925,000 listeners in 2018, and the second-largest share of the country's radio audience just behind Cadena SER, under the PRISA group.
 It first began as a musical programme called Los 40 Principales in Madrid, from Cadena SER.
 After the program finished airing on 10 stations in the chain.
 At first, it lasted only two hours, then four, and then eight hours, when the program was transferred to the weekly edition on Saturday.
 The program was recorded and sent to all Cadena SER stations for broadcast, all at once, at the agreed time.
 Due to the success of the program, especially among young people, more and more hours of programming copaba and began to create his own style, the "Style 40" based on a language agile, dynamic, youthful, casual, for a very young audience where they compete in important music, music information and how to present the album.
 Wave Media was critical to convey that "Style 40" because we must not forget, the FM the tune a minority and Saturday afternoons Medium Wave stations emit eight hours of "Los 40" where listeners could choose the number 1.